LexTheGreat/TLX-Server-Files/README.md

 This version of the files is the lastest, other than the updated version with SQL saving that wont be released.

 Have fun in Takistan!

+PS Shoot me a message on discord and I'll list your server here.
+Lex_The_Great#6953